foo123/code-optimization-methods/README.md

 __Data Allocation__

-* Disk access is slow
+* Disk access is slow (Network access is even slower)
 * Main Memory access is faster than disk
 * CPU Cache Memory (if exists) is faster than main memory
 * CPU Registers are fastest